 (8) Perimeter of trees.
 The perimeter of any existing wooded areas on the site shall be shown.
 Existing wooded areas intended for preservation shall be noted.
 The location, size, and proposed fate of any existing trees larger than 16 inches DBH within the area to be disturbed shall be shown.

 (9) Sewage disposal.
-The perimeter outline of any existing or proposed on-site sewage disposal systems including any required reserve areas.
+The perimeter outline of any existing or proposed on-site sewage disposal systems, including any required reserve areas.
 The type of sewage disposal system shall be identified by a simple notation.
 Design and construction specifications for sewage disposal system(s) must comply with Board of Health regulations.
 If the proposed development includes the construction of a sewage treatment plant, then the location of the plant and the sewer main to serve the facility in question must be shown.
 If a sewage system other than an on-site sewage disposal system is to be used, the location of any sewer mains to be installed on site must be shown.
 If the development will require the installation of sewers off the site, plans therefor shall be provided.

 (10) Landscape plans required.